zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

 **Note:** If you are adding multiple commands to your CLI plug-in, consider moving the code that creates a session into a base handler class that can be shared across multiple commands.
 See the [sample plugin code](https://github.com/zowe/zowe-cli-sample-plugin/blob/master/src/cli/list/ListBaseHandler.ts) for an example of how this can be done.

 **To create a unique plug-in:** Refer to file names specific to your project.
-Your code likely follows the same structure, but command names, descriptions, and options would differ.
+Your code likely follows the same structure, but command name, handler, definition, and other information would differ.

 ## Trying your command